Lake Taymyr: Ecology

-Lake Taymyr is teeming with many kinds of fish typical of cold Arctic waters, like loach, sig, and muksun.
-But there is overexploitation of some fish species despite the remoteness of the area.
+Lake Taymyr is teeming with many kinds of fish typical of cold Arctic waters, such as loach, sig, and muksun.
+Salvelinus taimyricus, is a char species found in the lake.
+There is overexploitation of some fish species despite the remoteness of the area.

 Slight plutonium contamination has been detected in the sediments of Lake Taymyr.
 This is perhaps a consequence of wind-carried particles after the numerous atmospheric nuclear tests in Novaya Zemlya during the Cold War.